-- ☆ 1⁄4 in.
-6061 aluminum plating attached via.
-3⁄4 in. aluminum standoffs - Open design allows for ease of repair and weight reduction - An aluminum ThunderHex axle connects the elevator driving sprockets to the gearbox, providing smooth motion for efficient amp scoring
+- 3 0.25 in.
+6061 aluminum plating attached via. % in. aluminum standoffs - 🌣 Open design allows for ease of repair and weight reduction - A thunderhex axle connects the elevator driving sprockets to the gearbox, providing smooth motion while holding up to the full robot weight when climbing